felixfavour/portfolio-v2/src/pages/stories/2022-year-in-review.md

 This year, I resumed and went harder.
 This time, I’m taking a rather multi-faceted approach with a little emphasis on technical writing.
 I don’t earn money from writing just yet; I’m not keen on it.
 Like every other skill in life, I believe when you give out value you’d be rewarded.
 I’m learning mastery for now.

-I know mastery is difficult.
-I have a few people around me and on the internet to help me achieve that.
+I know mastering creative writing is difficult.
+I have a few people around me, and on the internet to help me achieve that.
 For now, I’d keep on writing quality content and get as much feedback as I can where necessary.

 A major feat I achieved in this category this year was being accepted as a contributor at FreeCodeCamp and becoming a [2022 Top Contributor](https://www.freecodecamp.org/news/freecodecamp-2022-top-contributors/).
 For me, that’s enough fuel for the new year.